daniel-satria/Sentiment_Analysis_DistilBERT/README.md

 Sentiment Classification Using DistilBERT

+BERT (Bidirectional Encoder Representations from Transformers) is a recent paper published by researchers at Google AI Language.
+It has caused a stir in the Machine Learning community by presenting state-of-the-art results in a wide variety of NLP tasks, including Question Answering (SQuAD v1.1), Natural Language Inference (MNLI), and others.

 # 1. What is DistilBERT

 BERT is designed to pretrain deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
 As a result, the pre-trained BERT model can be finetuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substantial taskspecific architecture modifications.